Tag: cop killer

 Superior Court Judge Don Bridges denied the defense motion.

 Let’s see here.
 Aggravating circumstances?
-How about that he allegedly killed two cops who were responding to a call that had nothing to do with him.
+How about the fact he allegedly killed two cops who were responding to a call that had nothing to do with him.
 Is that circumstance aggravating enough for you?
 And the death penalty is not cruel and unusual.
 Dropping someone feet first into a wood chipper is cruel and unusual.
 Like ambushing and killing two cops is kind and usual.

-Luckily Judge Bridges denied the defense’s motion.
+Luckily, Judge Bridges denied the defense’s motion.
 With the revolving door policies in place in Mecklenburg County, this is a refreshing change.

 • Accused cop killer’s lawyer steps down